 Abstract

 Patients with chronic kidney disease (CKD) experience excess cardiovascular morbidity and mortality that is unexplained by traditional cardiovascular risk factors.
 Vitamin D deficiency is highly prevalent in CKD and is associated with increased cardiovascular mortality in both the general population and in CKD patients.
-Vitamin D supplementation is a reasonably safe and simple intervention that could potentially be useful to reduce cardiovascular events.
-Meta-analyses of observational studies have suggested that vitamin D supplementation in CKD improves cardiovascular mortality.
+Vitamin D supplementation is a reasonably safe and simple intervention and meta-analyses of observational studies have suggested that vitamin D supplementation in CKD improves cardiovascular mortality.
 However, randomised controlled trials (RCTs) examining the impact of vitamin D supplementation in improving surrogate markers of cardiovascular structure and function remain inconclusive.
 This review investigates the impact of vitamin D supplementation on surrogate end-points and cardiovascular events from trials in CKD; and discusses why results have been heterogenous, particularly critiquing the effect of different dosing regimens and the failure to take into account the implications of vitamin D supplementation in study participants with differing vitamin D binding protein genotypes.

 Key words: chronic kidney disease, cardiovascular disease, vitamin D, endothelial function, flow-mediated dilatation